December 31: DFARS/NIST 800-171 and New Mandatory Standards for Federal Research

 There are 23 categories and 84 subcategories of CUI.
-Among those categories that may be in the systems of a research university are export controlled technology and information, proprietary business information, federal statistical data such as census data, critical infrastructure, information systems vulnerability information, intelligence, and information protected by HIPPA and FERPA.
+Among those categories that may be in the systems of a research university are export controlled technology and information, proprietary business information, federal statistical data such as census data, critical infrastructure, information systems vulnerability information, intelligence, and information protected by HIPAA and FERPA.

 DECISION TREE: Does your project need compliance by December 31?
 Answer these questions or reach out to us.

 - Does your research project receive funding from the Department of Defense (DoD) or a DoD-funded prime contractor?

 - Does the contract contain DFARS 252.204.7012’s clause, safeguarding covered defense information and cyber incident reporting?

 - Have you been informed by your OSP Contracting Officer that you have a project funded by a non-DoD sponsor subject to NIST 800-171?

 - Does your project involve funding from DoD’s Small Business Innovation Research (SBIR) or Strategic Technology Transfer Research (STTR) programs?

 - Does the project result in storage, processing, or transmission of CUI?

 If you answered ‘yes’ to any of the above bullets, contact us to schedule a preparedness presentation and connect you with new resources in place that meet the 110 new controls.